ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/get-started-with-unity-on-android/2-simple-project.md

 As you can see, the _Spin_ component looks very basic; it simply applies a rotation to the _Cube_ every frame.
 The speed of which can be changed using the _Rotation_ parameter.

 In the next section you will build the project and deploy it to your Android device.
-In a real-life case it's good practice to confirm which devices are being affected by which issues.
+In a real-life case its good practice to confirm which devices are being affected by which issues.